-The cryptographic libraries SCL, RSA, EC, SHA-2 and the Toolbox library are delivery options.
-If one of the libraries RSA,

-EC and Toolbox or combination hereof are delivered, the Base Lib is automatically part of it.
+The cryptographic libraries RSA, SHA-2 and the Toolbox library are delivery options.
+If one of the libraries RSA and Toolbox or combination hereof are delivered, the Base Lib is automatically part of it.
 Therefore the TOE may come with free combinations of or even without these libraries.
-In the case of coming without one or any combination of the cryptographic libraries SCL, RSA, EC and SHA-2, the TOE does not provide the additional specific security functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2 and/or SCL based Advanced Encryption Standard (AES) and/or SCL based Triple Data Encryption Standard (TDES).
+In the case of coming without one or any combination of the cryptographic libraries RSA and SHA-2, the TOE does not provide the additional specific security functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or SHA-2.
 The Toolbox and Base Library are no cryptographic libraries and provide no additional specific security functionality.

 This TOE can come with both crypto coprocessors accessible, or with a blocked SCP or with a blocked Crypto@2304T, or with both crypto coprocessors blocked.
 The blocking depends on the customer demands prior to the production of the hardware.
-In case the SCP is blocked, no AES and DES computation supported by hardware is possible (neither solely hardware based nor SCL based).
+In case the SCP is blocked, no AES and DES computation supported by hardware is possible.
 In case the Crypto@2304T is blocked, no RSA and EC computation supported by hardware is possible.
 The use of the SHA-2 library is also possible with both crypto coprocessors blocked.
 No accessibility of the deselected cryptographic coprocessors is without impact on any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the cryptographic coprocessors.